Skip to main content

 Are heat pumps suitable for Tampa homes?

 Yes, heat pumps work excellently in Tampa's mild winter climate while providing efficient cooling year-round.
-They qualify for federal tax credits up to $2,000 and can be 30-50% more efficient than traditional air conditioning systems.
+They qualify for federal tax credits eligibility review and can be 30-50% more efficient than traditional air conditioning systems.

 What utility rebates are available for HVAC systems in Tampa?

-Tampa Electric Company (TECO) and Duke Energy offer rebates up to $1,600 for high-efficiency HVAC systems.
+Tampa Electric Company (TECO) and Duke Energy offer rebates eligibility review for high-efficiency HVAC systems.
 These combine with federal tax credits and manufacturer incentives to provide substantial savings on new system installations.

 How long do HVAC systems last in Tampa's climate?